survival-lumc/ValidationCompRisks/Prediction_CSC.md

     iid = TRUE
   )

-# NOTE: if you have a lot of data n > 2000, standard error computation may be really long.
+# NOTE: if you have many observations (n > 2000), standard error computation may be really long.
-# In that case, please use bootstrap percentile to calculate confidence intervals.
+# In that case, you may consider using bootstrapping to calculate confidence intervals.
 # NOTE: AUC_1: controls = subjects free of any event
-# NOTE: AUC_2: controls = subjects not a case
+# NOTE: AUC_2: controls = subjects does not experience the primary event, this is what we use here
-# NOTE: I used AUC_2 for now (to be discussed)

 # Bootstraping Wolbers' C-index to calculate the bootstrap percentile confidence intervals
 C_boot1_cph1 <- function(split) {
   unlist(pec::cindex(fit_csh,
                      data = analysis(split),
                      cause = 1, eval.times = 4.99
   )$AppCindex)
 }
 C_boot1_cph2 <- function(split) {
   unlist(pec::cindex(fit_csh,
                      data = analysis(split),
                      cause = 2, eval.times = 4.99
   )$AppCindex)
 }
 # Run time-dependent AUC in the bootstrapped development and validation data
 # to calculate the non-parametric CI through percentile bootstrap
 rboot <- rboot %>% mutate(